jdyeakel/jdyeakel.github.io/teaching/ecology/section3.md

 \end{equation}
 $$

-where $$ N $$ is population density.
+where $$ N $$ is the number of individuals of that species within a given area, or the species' population density.
 To clarify, this isn't the energy produced for the entire population... it's the energy produced for a given population within a particular area.
 Denser populations mean that there are more individuals in that area, sparser populations mean that there are fewer individuals in that area.
 See the above plot to observe how these population densities change with species body size.

 Now let's calculate the amount of energy used within a given area for populations of mammalian species as a function of body mass!